-Applying for a visa or adjusting one's immigration status can be quite daunting, especially for individuals who are unfamiliar with the law, language or culture.
+Applying for a visa or adjusting one's immigration status can be daunting.
+Especially for people who are unfamiliar with the immigration system and the law.
 Here are some tips to help you avoid some of the more common immigration scams:

-- USCIS never charges a fee to download immigration forms; forms can be found at the USCIS forms page.
+- USCIS never charges a fee to download immigration forms; forms are on the USCIS forms page.

 - Read all form instructions carefully and fill in all required fields.

-- Remember to review your form, make sure you fully understand it, and sign it before sending your form to the USCIS.
+- Remember to review your form, make sure you fully understand it and sign it before sending it to the USCIS.

 - Do not sign blank forms.

-- Keep copies of all documentation, including forms filed with the USCIS.
+- Keep copies of all original documents, including forms filed with the USCIS.

-- Obtain a receipt for any payment made to an immigration attorney or accredited representative.
+- Get a receipt for any payment made to an immigration attorney or accredited representative.

-- Consider seeking a second opinion if you have any doubts about a professional who may be handling your case.
+- Consider seeking a second opinion if you have doubts about the professional handling your case.